nextflow-io/nextflow/docs/spack.md

 When creating a Spack environment, Nextflow always enables the corresponding Spack view.
 This is required by Nextflow to locate executables at pipeline runtime.
 :::

-As mentioned above, Spack is able to guess the target microarchitecture and optimize the build accordingly.
+As mentioned above, Spack is able to guess the target CPU microarchitecture and optimize the build accordingly.
 If you really need to customize this option, we advise to use the {ref}`process-arch` directive rather than the available options for the Spack environment file.

 Read the Spack documentation for more details about how to create [environment files](https://spack.readthedocs.io/en/latest/environments.html).